sa7mon/S3Scanner/README.md

 * app
 * mitm

-To run s3scanner, drop into the `app` container: `docker exec -it app_dev sh` and run `go run .`
+2 profiles are configured:

+- `dev` - Standard development environment
-The `mitmproxy` container is included for easier observation of HTTP traffic when debugging or adding new providers.
+- `dev-mitm` - Environment configured with `mitmproxy` for easier observation of HTTP traffic when debugging or adding new providers.

-To use it,
+To bring up the dev environment run `make dev` or `make dev-mitm`.
+Drop into the `app` container with `docker exec -it -w /app app_dev sh`, then `go run .`

 # Config File